playframework/play-json/README.md

 See [GitHub releases](https://github.com/playframework/play-json/releases) for the correct version.

-Play JSON supports Scala 2.12 and 2.13.
+Play JSON supports Scala 2.12, 2.13 and Scala 3.3+.
 Choosing the right JAR is automatically managed in sbt.
 If you're using Gradle or Maven then you need to use the correct version in the `artifactId`.

 ## JSON AST